Why this park feels crowded

 Mount Rainier National Park: frequently asked questions

-Mount Rainier has piloted timed-entry reservations for popular corridors like Paradise and Sunrise.
-Confirm the current year's rules.
+Rainier has piloted timed-entry reservations for popular corridors like Paradise and Sunrise.
+Confirm the current year's rules on the official site.

 Check official sources before you travel